Bay Area Breast Implant Revision San Francisco | Dr. Leonard Gray

 Broadly speaking, breast implant revision surgery refers to the correction of a previous breast enhancement procedure.
 Dr. Gray utilizes a variety of methods but ultimately strives to reach the same goal with each patient— to gain the patient’s desired look in the safest possible manner.

 Many patients love their initial breast augmentation and decide that they would like to keep their look long term.
 However, this is not always the case.
-Patients undergo breast augmentation revision surgery for various reasons, including:
+Patients undergo breast revision surgery in San Francisco for various reasons, including:

 - Desire for a smaller or larger size